Is Now A Good Time For Me To Invest In A Property In Malaysia?

 What Can I, As An Investor, Do If I Still Want To Continue?

-Following the COVID-19 outbreak and the CMCO, both buyers and sellers should closely evaluate force majeure clauses in legal agreements.
+Given that Malaysia is still at the early stage of economic recovery from COVID-19, both buyers and sellers should closely evaluate force majeure clauses in legal agreements.

 You would also do well to perform the research that’s necessary to determine which area and property type you should be targeting.